 Responsible Business Partner

-As a responsible business partner, we are committed to conduct our business with utmost regard to ethical business principles and act in line with applicable laws, ethical, environmental and community norms.
+As a responsible business partner, we are committed to conducting our business with utmost regard to ethical business principles and act in line with applicable laws, and ethical, environmental and community norms.

 Taking Action against Corruption

-For the crew, we have developed and distributed a ‘Say NO to corruption’ - leaflet to our vessels as well as signs relating to our Anti-Corruption Policy, as a reminder of our strong stance against corruption
+For the crew, we have in addition developed and distributed a ‘Say NO to corruption’ - leaflet to our vessels as well as signs relating to our Anti-Corruption Policy, as a reminder of our strong stance against corruption.

 We believe competition compliance is fundamental to ethical business conduct and is essential to creating a trust-based relationship with our customers, business partners and the countries in which we operate.
 As a result, we conduct our business in accordance with applicable competition and anti-trust laws.
 Both digital and face-to-face Competition Compliance learning programs have been implemented for Höegh Autoliners’ employees and agents to increase awareness and knowledge on the topic.

 "It is important to ensure that data belonging to our employees and business associates are protected.
 They entrust us with their personal data, and we have a legal and moral obligation to process these data in a secure and trustworthy manner."

 To engage a broader part of the organisation in compliance-related work, Höegh Autoliners has developed gamified compliance training, which is delivered to employees via an app on their phone, and a Compliance Ambassador Program.
 These programs aim to promote and implement compliant and ethical behaviour throughout the organisation, especially with respect to competition law, anti-corruption and sanctions with the assistance of the Compliance Ambassadors.

 The Compliance Ambassadors serve as local resources for compliance-related communication and help coordinate these activities between local offices and the legal department.